Regateiro/ATBCrafter/README.md

 `Example:` /else

-Following commands are only executed if the previous branching command did not get a quality match.
+Following commands are only executed if the previous branching command did not have a condition match.

-Should only be used between a branching and '/endif' commands.
+Should only be used between a branching '/if' and '/endif' commands.

 ## Macro Example
 To illustrate some of the commands shown above, the following macro will be used: